Wētā FX: 2020s

 For Avatar: The Way of Water in 2022, Wētā worked on 3,240 visual effects shots, 2,225 of which involved water.
-The studio developed new performance capture technology for the film's underwater sequences.
+The studio developed new motion capture technology for the film's underwater sequences.
 The digital water in the film was created by artists using Wētā's latest Loki simulation software.
 Wētā also refined their Facial Action Coding System (FACS) from Alita: Battle Angel for its use in Avatar: The Way of Water.
 The company eventually ended up rendering close to 3.3 billion thread hours.
 Letteri won his fifth Academy Award for his work on the film.
+The studio also won their seventh Academy Award for Best Visual Effects.

+On November 25, 2023, Unity and Wētā FX mutually agreed to terminate Unity’s service agreement with Wētā FX effective December 10, 2023; this comes after Unity laying off the entire Wētā Digital staff in a "company reset".
+Unity will continue to own the software from the Wētā Digital acquisition (with Wētā FX being able to continue using them), but the Wētā Digital name and related intellectual property will be transferred back to Wētā FX with no current plans to use the old Wētā Digital name.
+Wētā FX will be extending offers to as many of the Digital team as possible "as it looks to expand its research, development and support functions".

+In April 2025, Wētā FX expanded its presence in Melbourne.
+After originally operating from a temporary facility during the production of Better Man, the company established a permanent Australian headquarters.
+In early August 2025, Wētā proposed laying off 100 jobs in its support departments based in Wellington.